Challenges of Legacy Systems

 Quite simply, a system is no longer viable when the means are not meeting the end.
 The longer technical debt is left to accumulate the worse things get.
 And as with any loan, the trick to paying off the debt is to know the term and manage accordingly.
 The “temporary fix” approach never works long-term.Explore

-Left with an outmoded platform offering zero or limited support?
+Left with an unsupported platform offering zero or limited support?
 If the answer is yes, you’re one of many businesses facing the same predicament.
 Having such a system represents a technical burden in terms of scalability and compliance.
 But it also poses a serious security risk that can affect all aspects of an organisation.Explore

-Whatever about motivating existing teams to work with unsupported platforms, recruiting new staff to take on the job is an uphill task.
+Whatever about motivating existing teams to work with unsupported platforms, recruiting new personnel to take on the job is an uphill task.
 Of all the risks legacy systems impose, the impacts they have on opportunities for IT teams to upskill are probably the most detrimental.Explore